xinjuezou-whi/whi_ur_robot_driver_bridge/README.md

   try_duration: 2 # second
   try_max_count: 10
   external_program: external_ctrl.urp
+  protective_query_frequency: 5.0 #Hz
 ```

+If the param "protective_query_frequency" is set and greater than zero, a thread will be spawned to query the safety mode, and automatically recover UR from protective stop to normal mode.

+NOTE: Before activating this mechanism, it is the user's responsibility to ensure the consecutive path is well handled after recovering from the protective stop.

 ## Usage
 It is recommended to extract the calibration params first, then feed it to ur_robot_driver.
 Please refer to [here](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver)